Friday, October 24, 2025

 Reading

 Over the last couple of weeks, our students have read various texts in order to determine the narrator's point of view.
-Much of our instruction revolved around Road to Freedom and Operation Clean Sweep, a story about a boy whose mom is secretly running to be mayor of their town.
+Much of our instruction revolved around Road to Freedom and Pedro's Journey, a story about a boy who works as a shipboy on Christopher Columbus' journey to the Americas.
 Through these texts, our students were able to have an understanding of how a narrator’s perspective can influence the way events are described.
-We are looking forward to beginning our new longer shared text, The Night of the Spadefoot Toad, next week.
+We are looking forward to continuing our new longer shared text, The Night of the Spadefoot Toad, next week.

 Writing

 Our students wrapped up their first narrative pieces.
 They demonstrated great success utilizing their graphic organizers to plan and develop their stories through the use of a detailed sequence of events and effective character development.
 Students were also encouraged to add dialogue into their writing to enhance the reader’s understanding of their characters, setting, and events.
-Last week, our students started to plan a second narrative piece in order to apply what we’ve learned in order to produce an even higher quality sample.
+Over the last week, students practiced writing a continuation narrative for Pedro's Journey.
+They did a great job maintaining setting, character traits, and incorporating plot elements in their writing.

 Math

 Our students wrapped up Unit 1, which focused on evaluating numerical expressions with parentheses, using the correct order of operations.
 We are also a month into our Number Corner lessons, which have been focused around clock and money fractions and finding the volume of rectangular prisms.
-We began Unit 2, which will focus on addition and subtraction of fractions.
+Next week we will begin Unit 2, which will focus on addition and subtraction of fractions.
 The introduction of clock and money fractions in Number Corner will help to provide a springboard for teaching our students to find common denominators before adding or subtracting fractions.

 Science